8fold/site-joshbruce.com/SUPER_DETAILS.md

 The real server interaction happens when we emit things like headers and print text.
 The headers will be represented as arrays and the body will be represented as a string.

+I'm going to try building into the interfaces and objects described by [PSR-7](https://www.php-fig.org/psr/psr-7/); namely, request, middleware, response, and emit.
+I'm looking for convention over coming up with my own solution to solved problems.

 ## Primary response codes

 ```bash